Krigia montana

 -

-Dwarf Dandelion is a native perennial herb in the aster family found in the southern Appalachian mountains of NC, SC, TN, and GA.
+Dwarf Dandelion is a native perennial herb in the aster family found in the southern Appalachian mountains of North and South Carolina, Tennessee and Georgia.
 It is found growing in rocky crevices, rocky woodlands, balds, cliffs, rock barrens and rocky roadsides, at medium to high elevations.
+Abundant yellow flowers bloom on long, 2 foot stalks, from spring to fall.
+Usually, there is only one blossom per stalk.

 - See this plant in the following landscape: